cockroachdb/docs/v21.2/secure-a-cluster.md

 8. Use the [**Databases**](ui-databases-page.html), [**Statements**](ui-statements-page.html), and [**Jobs**](ui-jobs-page.html) pages to view details about your databases and tables, to assess the performance of specific queries, and to monitor the status of long-running operations like schema changes, respectively.

 ## Step 6.
-Simulate node failure
+Simulate node maintenance

-1. In a new terminal, gracefully shut down a node to simulate a node failure:
+1. In a new terminal, gracefully shut down a node.
+This is normally done prior to node maintenance:

     Get the process IDs of the nodes: